 Green On Top

-Our inventory of eco-friendly plans got a boost with the arrival of our newest design, Plan 525-1, which is by architect Karl Smith, the latest member of our Exclusive Studio.
+Our inventory of eco-friendly plans got a boost with the arrival of our newest design, Plan 525-1, which is by architect Karl Smith, the latest member of our Signature Studio.
 His idea was to design an 1,800 sq. ft. three-story, sod-roofed home to fit a tight lot.

 The ground floor contains a covered patio, mud room, and guest suite-office;